mmilano/SidePanelCollapse/README.md

 ## HTML Page Requirements

-In order to work, the side panel HTML element must be set up as a valid Bootstrap collapse component, either with data attributes or programmatically.
+In order to work, the side panel HTML element must first be set up as a valid, functioning Bootstrap collapse component.

 The side panel HTML element itself must have the `width` class.